SRI-CSL/yices2/doc/sphinx/source/model-operations.rst

      -- term1 := *t*

-   - If *t*'s value defined in the model:
+   - If *t*'s value is not defined in the model:

      -- error code: :c:enum:`EVAL_UNKNOWN_TERM`